 The accompanying financial statements are prepared from the activities provided for under the Alaska Vaccine Assessment Program, and represent a basis of accounting other than accounting principles generally accepted in the United States of America.
 The financial statements include the assessments billed to participating payers and providers, as determined by the provisions of the Program, and the expenses that are allowed to be paid from the Program, including vaccines and the costs for administering the program.
-Vaccines are considered to be an expense of the program when ordered and an inventory balance is not recognized.
-Equipment purchased for the Program is considered to be an expense of the program and is not capitalized.
+Vaccines are considered to be an expense of the Program when ordered and an inventory balance is not recognized.